-You can even keep a journal, as a lot of successful personalities throughout history were journaling for various purposes and benefits.
+You can even keep a journal to develop leadership skills, as a lot of successful personalities throughout history were journaling for various purposes and benefits.

 3. Develop Strong Relationships with Your Employees

-It’s very important for you to develop a strong relationship with your employees, and you can do this by showing that you care for them as human beings and not as robots.
+You need to develop a strong relationship with your employees and improve your leadership skills, and you can do this by showing that you care for them as human beings and not as robots.
 As the relationship grows stronger, the respect they have for you will grow too, and this means they will work harder to never let you down.

 One way to establish a more personal relationship with your employees is through team building activities.